 So to fulfill my duty as an American, allow me to place blame for our current opioid crisis.
 Allow me to start with physicians.
 We overprescribe opioids, just as we overprescribe antibiotics.
-But it is generally well meaning; we don’t want our patients to experience pain.
+But it is generally well-meaning; we don’t want our patients to experience pain.
 Healthy Living magazine recently published a heart-wrenching story of a woman whose life was nearly destroyed by two weeks of oxycodone prescribed by a well-meaning physician for arthritis.
 These physicians can best be described as innocent bystanders.
-But “pill mill” doctors who set up shop, accept cash as the only payment and are willing to prescribe to anyone for any ailment, real or feigned, are criminals and need to be stopped.
+But “pill mill” doctors who set up shop, accept cash as the only payment, and are willing to prescribe to anyone for any ailment, real or feigned, are criminals and need to be stopped.
 They cast a long shadow on the work of every other physician trying to help patients.

-After the minor role of physicians come the real co-conspirators.
+After the minor role of physicians comes the real co-conspirators.
 First is Purdue Pharmaceuticals, the manufacturer of Oxycontin.
 Despite a lack of increased efficacy in treating pain compared to older medications, Purdue mounted an aggressive marketing campaign that included a warning from the FDA in 2003 over misleading advertisements.
 Physicians, including myself, believed Purdue and started using Oxycontin, thinking we were helping patients.

-At around the same time as Oxycontin’s approval, the American Pain Society, introduced the “pain as the 5th vital sign” campaign, followed soon thereafter by the VA adopting that campaign as part of their national pain management strategy.
+At around the same time as Oxycontin’s approval, the American Pain Society introduced the “pain as the 5th vital sign” campaign, followed by the VA adopting that campaign as part of their national pain management strategy.
 This declaration was not accompanied by the release of any device which could objectively measure pain, as was done with all previous vital signs, making it the first and only subjective vital sign.